lakshyaag/restaurant-recommender-mvp/backend/README.md

 Note: Either `location` or both `latitude` and `longitude` must be provided.

+#### POST /api/client_profile

+Generate a client persona based on the provided client and meeting details.

+Body Parameters:

+- `clientDesignation`: The client's designation or role
+- `meetingPurpose`: Purpose of the meeting
+- `otherPurpose`: Specific purpose of the meeting, if applicable
+- `relationshipStatus`: Status of the client relationship
+- `location`: Meeting location (e.g. "Toronto, ON")
+- `meetingDuration`: Duration of the meeting (e.g. "1 hour")
+- `dietaryRestrictions`: Any dietary restrictions
+- `additionalNotes`: Additional notes about the client or meeting
+- `cuisinePreferences`: Preferred cuisine types

 ## Development

 The application is structured with clean architecture principles: